-In December 2013, we initiated a Phase 1/2 trial of our Vaxfectin®-formulated therapeutic vaccine for HSV-2.
+In June 2015, we announced top-line results from our Phase 1/2 trial of our Vaxfectiff-formulated therapeutic vaccine for HSV-2.
 A total of 165 HSV-2-infected patients were enrolled in the trial.
-The randomized, double-blind, placebo-controlled trial evaluated safety, tolerability and efficacy in otherwise healthy HSV-2-infected patients aged 18 to 50 years who have experienced 2 to 9 genital herpes recurrences within the prior year.
-The trial enrolled subjects at seven U.S. clinical sites.

-This trial tested the effectiveness of two HSV-2 vaccines that we are developing, a monovalent vaccine and a bivalent vaccine, by comparing the viral shedding rate prevaccination (baseline) to the viral shedding rate postvaccination of each subject.
-Viral shedding was measured by daily self-collected swabs that were sampled for detectable HSV-2 DNA by PCR assay.
-In addition to this primary efficacy endpoint, this trial also evaluated several secondary outcome measures, including genital lesion rate change from baseline, the HSV viral load (or copy numbers) from baseline, as well as the immunological responses over time from baseline.
+The randomized, double-blind, placebo-controlled trial evaluated safety, tolerability and efficacy in otherwise healthy HSV-2-infected patients aged 18 to 50 years who had experienced two to nine genital herpes recurrences within the prior year.
+This trial tested the effectiveness of two HSV-2 vaccines, a monovalent vaccine and VCL-HBO1, a bivalent vaccine, by comparing the viral shedding rate prevaccination (baseline) to the viral shedding rate postvaccination of each subject.
+In addition to this primary efficacy endpoint, this trial also evaluated several secondary outcome measures, including genital lesion rate change from baseline, the HSV viral load (or copy numbers) change from baseline, as well as the immunological responses over time from baseline.

-In June 2015, we announced top-line results from the Phase 1/2 trial.
-Neither the monovalent nor bivalent vaccine met the primary endpoint (reduction of viral shedding from baseline).
-All patients were also followed for safety for 12 months and efficacy for nine months after their final vaccine dose.
-During that period we collected additional clinical efficacy data including lesion rate.
-The bivalent vaccine continued to achieve statistically significant reductions in the clinically meaningful secondary endpoint of genital lesion rate when compared to the pre-vaccination period at the 9-month time point after the patients final dose.
+Neither the monovalent nor VCL-HB01 met the primary endpoint (reduction of viral shedding from baseline).
+However, VCL-HB01-vaccinated patients achieved statistically significant reductions in the clinically meaningful secondary endpoint of genital lesion rate at 3 months after their final dose.
+All patients were also followed for safety for 12 months after their final vaccine dose.
+In addition, we collected clinical efficacy data including lesion rate at up to nine months after their final dose.
+VCL-HB01 continued to achieve statistically significant reductions in the clinically meaningful secondary endpoint of genital lesion rate when compared to the pre-vaccination period at the nine-month time point after the patients' final dose.
 Neither the placebo nor the monovalent vaccine groups achieved statistical significance on this endpoint at nine months after vaccination.
-We are reviewing this data and the T-cell immunogenicity results with our clinical advisory board to determine the best path forward for the program.